 It's a common formality for respectful wedding guests to never wear a black or white dress to a wedding.
-This is because tradition says that black looks too funereal while white would appear to be in competition with the bride.
+This is because tradition says that black looks too funereal while white would appear to compete with the bride.
 Despite the custom, it is now quite common to see wedding guests wearing a little black dress at ceremonies.
 This begs the question: is wearing white to a wedding now okay for guests?

 The answer is that it's still not okay.
 Wearing a white dress to a wedding when you are not the bride is still frowned upon.
 This is because the bride should always be the one to stand out on her wedding day.
 Of course, one of the ways she does just that is by being the only one in the room wearing white.

 Consider a unique situation where the bride wears a red and black wedding dress with flames along the bottom.
 Although you might imagine that she isn't conventional enough to care about what one of her guests are wearing, it still might not be a good idea.
-For example, it's possible that the bride might have valid concerns that guests who don't know her might mistake the white-wearing guest as the bride.
+For example, the bride might have valid concerns that guests who don't know her might mistake the white-wearing guest as the bride.
 Generally speaking, it's best to play it safe and avoid wearing a white dress when going to any type of wedding- even one where the marriage ceremony involves two men.

 There is some gray area when it comes to wearing a white dress at a wedding ceremony.
-Consider the following situations where you can make your own personal judgment call:
+Consider the following situations where you can make your judgment call:

 - It's a very non-traditional wedding and you've already spoken to the bride before the big day to make sure she is truly okay with you wearing white.